vmware-tanzu/community-edition/docs/designs/tanzu-addon-management.md

 Once present in the cluster, kapp-controller (server side) is able to resolve what resources need to be created and reconcile to create them.

-The primary work on the `tanzu` CLI side is to translate the desire to translate a `Package` CR into an `InstalledPackage` based on the user's desire.
+The primary work on the `tanzu` CLI side is to translate a `Package` CR into an `InstalledPackage` based on the user's desire.
 Consider the following available packages in a cluster.

 ```sh
 tanzu package list